Alabama Distracted Driving Accident Lawyer

 When a driver gets behind the wheel of a vehicle, his or her full attention needs to be on the road.
 If a driver looks away for even a second, the results could be catastrophic.
-Sadly, many people in Birmingham, AL, drive while distracted.
+Sadly, many people in Alabama, drive while distracted.
 They allow their phones, food, or even other passengers to distract them and take their focus away from driving.

-Drivers in Birmingham have an obligation to each other to exercise reasonable care when operating their vehicles on the road.
+Drivers in Alabama have an obligation to each other to exercise reasonable care when operating their vehicles on the road.
 Driving while distracted puts people’s lives in danger and is a form of negligence.
 Victims of distracted driving accidents have the right to pursue financial compensation for the injuries they have suffered due to another driver’s careless and negligent actions.

 Contact us today to schedule your free case consultation.
 We offer all our clients our No Fee Guarantee®.
 Call us 24/7 at (800) 477-7510, start a live chat with us, or fill out the online consultation form.

 What is Distracted Driving?

 Distracted driving is any activity that diverts a person’s focus away from the road and the task of driving.
 Distracted driving can greatly increase the chance of a car accident, endangering the lives of the drivers, passengers, and pedestrians.
 According to a recent annual report from the CDC, over 2,800 people were killed and 400,000 were injured in crashes involving distracted drivers within one year alone in the US.